pixeluidev/.github/profile/README.md

 Accessible and customizable components that you can copy and paste into your apps.
 Free.
 Open Source.
 Use this to build your own component library.

+🎨 **What Exactly is PixelUI?**

+Think of PixelUI as your **go-to toolbox** for modern web development:
+- 📦 Growing collection of ready-to-use Svelte components
+- 🎨 Powered by Tailwind CSS (customize to your heart's content)
+- 🌗 Automatic light/dark mode
+- 🚀 Lightweight & responsive by design
+- 💫 Forever free (MIT Licensed)!

 ### Resources

 -   [Tailwind CSS](https://tailwindcss.com)